-Ever feeling like you are stuck, hitting a bump in the road or hitting a dead end with your web-based business?
+Ever feeling like you are stuck, hitting a bump in the road or hitting a dead end with your business?

-In my business advisory sessions, to help break through barriers, I often ask web-based business women this simple question:
+In my business advisory sessions, to help break through barriers, I often ask business women this simple question:

 What can you do for others?

-It’s a simple question, but how it’s applied to your web-based business marketing is quite profound.
+It’s a simple question, but how it’s applied to your business marketing is quite profound.
 Take a second to write down the answer to this question.

 Go ahead…I will wait! 🙂